 What is old is new again when it comes to natural beauty and the use of essential oils.
-Many spa skin care and body treatment lines are based on aromatherapy and the use of botanicals including: Pevonia, Aveda, Sisley, and Decleor to name a few.
-This has generated an increase interest in aromatherapy and the use of essential oils for home beauty treatments.
+Many spa skincare and body treatment lines are based on aromatherapy and the use of botanicals including Pevonia, Aveda, Sisley, and Decleor to name a few.
+This has generated an increased interest in aromatherapy and the use of essential oils for home beauty treatments.

 Take advantage of testers and simply start smelling the individual oils.
 Experts suggest swirling the oil around in the bottle to gently awaken the molecules before you smell.

 Sensory overload can develop if you smell too many essential oils at one time.
 In order to inhibit the sensory overload, I recommend that you smell coffee beans between testers to “clear their palate.”

 Because there are no laws governing the purity and labeling of essential oils, being an educated consumer is the best way to ensure your money is well spent.
 You should definitely read up on the use and safety of essential oils prior to mixing any recipe.

 Even a healthy-looking skin can suffer any one of a number of common minor dilemmas.
 Aromatherapy and natural remedies present one way to approach these with an alternative solution; however, if problems are the result of a serious condition, professional medical help can get to the bottom of the cause.
 It may be necessary to have food allergy testing or a blood test to check hormone and mineral levels, as any serious disharmony within the body can easily cause regular, repetitive skin conditions.